erjadi/TME-Enablement/02. Networking/tutorial-filter-network-traffic.md

 > * Create a virtual network and associate a network security group to a subnet
 > * Deploy virtual machines (VM) into a subnet
 > * Test traffic filters

-If you prefer, you can complete this tutorial using the [Azure CLI](tutorial-filter-network-traffic-cli.md) or [PowerShell](tutorial-filter-network-traffic-powershell.md).

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Sign in to Azure